 Stages of DNA replication

-DNA replication can be thought of in three stages; Initiation, Elongation, Termination
+DNA replication can be thought of in three stages: initiation, elongation and termination

-DNA synthesis is initiated at particular points within the DNA strand known as ‘origins’, which are specific coding regions.
+DNA synthesis is initiated at particular points within the DNA strand known as ‘origins’, which have specific coding regions.
 These origins are targeted by initiator proteins, which go on to recruit more proteins that help aid the replication process, forming a replication complex around the DNA origin.
-There are multiple origin sites, and when replication of DNA begins, these sites are referred to as replication forks.
+Multiple origin sites exist within the DNA’s structure; when replication of DNA begins, these sites are referred to as replication forks.

-Within the replication complex is the enzyme DNA Helicase, which unwinds the double helix and exposes each of the two strands, so that they can be used as a template for replication.
-It does this by hydrolysing the ATP used to form the bonds between the nucleobases, therefore breaking the bond holding the two strands together.
+Within the replication complex is the DNA helicase.
+This enzyme unwinds the double helix and exposes each of the two strands so that they can be used as a template for replication.
+It does this by hydrolysing the ATP used to form the bonds between the nucleobases, thereby breaking the bond holding the two strands together.

-DNA Primase is another enzyme that is important in DNA replication.
-It synthesises a small RNA primer, which acts as a ‘kick-starter’ for DNA Polymerase.
-DNA Polymerase is the enzyme that is ultimately responsible for the creation and expansion of the new strands of DNA.
+DNA primase is another enzyme that is important in DNA replication.
+It synthesises a small RNA primer, which acts as a ‘kick-starter’ for DNA polymerase.
+This enzyme is ultimately responsible for the creation and expansion of new strands of DNA.

-Once the DNA Polymerase has attached to the original, unzipped two strands of DNA (i.e. the template strands), it is able to start synthesising the new DNA to match the templates.
-It is essential to note that DNA polymerase is only able to extend the primer by adding free nucleotides to the 3’ end.
+Once DNA Polymerase has attached to the two unzipped strands of DNA (i.e. the template strands), it is able to start synthesising new strands of DNA to match the templates.
+DNA polymerase is only able to extend the primer by adding free nucleotides to the 3’ end.

-One of the templates is read in a 3’ to 5’ direction, which means that the new strand will be formed in a 5’ to 3’ direction.
-This newly formed strand is referred to as the Leading Strand.
-Along this strand, DNA Primase only needs to synthesise an RNA primer once, at the beginning, to initiate DNA Polymerase.
-This is because DNA Polymerase is able to extend the new DNA strand by reading the template 3′ to 5′, synthesising in a 5′ to 3′ direction as noted above.
+One of the template strands is read in a 3’ to 5’ direction, therefore the new strand will be formed in a 5’ to 3’ direction.
+This newly formed strand is referred to as the leading strand.
+Along the leading strand, DNA primase only needs to synthesise an RNA primer once, at the beginning, to initiate DNA polymerase.
+This is because DNA polymerase is able to extend the new DNA strand by reading the template 3′ to 5′, synthesising in a 5′ to 3′ direction as noted above.

-Once DNA synthesis has finished, it is important that the newly synthesised strands are bound and stabilized.
-With regards to the lagging strand, two enzymes are needed to achieve this; RNAase H removes the RNA primer that is at the beginning of each Okazaki fragment, and DNA Ligase joins fragments together to create one complete strand.
+Once DNA synthesis has finished, the newly synthesised strands are bound and stabilised.
+For the lagging strand, two enzymes are needed to achieve this stabilisation: RNAase H removes the RNA primer at the beginning of each Okazaki fragment, and DNA ligase joins these fragments together to create one complete strand.

 Clinical Relevance – Sickle Cell Anaemia

-Sickle Cell Anaemia is an autosomal recessive condition which is caused by a single base substitution, in which only one base is changed for another.
-In some cases this can result in a ‘silent mutation‘ in which the overall gene is not affected, however in diseases such as Sickle Cell Anaemia it results in the strand coding for a different protein.
+Sickle cell anaemia is an autosomal recessive condition which is caused by a single base substitution, in which one single base is changed for another.
+In some cases, single base substitutions can result in a ‘silent mutation‘ in which the overall gene is not affected, however, in diseases such as sickle cell anaemia, it results in the strand coding for a different protein.

-These crises are typically managed with a variety of pain medication, including opioids and NSAIDs depending on the severity.
-Red blood cell transfusions may be required in emergencies, for example if the blockage occurs in the lungs.
+These crises are typically managed with analgesia, including opioids and NSAIDs depending on the severity.
+Red blood cell transfusions may be required in emergencies, for example, if the blockage occurs in the lungs.